milomedia/tilix/_posts/2017-07-12-Electricity-Investors.md

 Retailers deploy electronic equipment at the point of use to help provide accurate consumption data and to execute *demand side management*.
 The most common approach is through smart meters and AMR.
 However, better results can be achieved if measurement and control is done against circuits or loads (e.g. heaters) instead of at a premise level.

 ## Analyst's Insights
 The electricity industry is generally a good bet for investment.
-However, large energy companies are starting to lose their classification as safe widow-and-orphan stocks in the face of the demanding and fast changing market environment.
+However, many large energy companies are starting to lose their classification as safe bets in the face of the demanding and fast changing market environment.
+In the past most utilities paid high dividends and carried low risk as the industry was non-cyclical and would be less impacted by economic downturns than the rest of the market.

 ![Porter's Five Forces][2]